-Philip Morris Slovakia s.r.o. revenues, net of excise tax and VAT, increased by 7.1% (vs. prior year) to EUR 208.4 million, driven mainly by higher sales of HEETS and IQOS devices of EUR 23 million and favorable pricing on combustible portfolio of EUR 13 million, partly offset by combustible portfolio volume decline of EUR 16 million.
+Philip Morris Slovakia s.r.o. revenues, net of excise tax and VAT, increased by 7.2 % (vs. prior year) to EUR 233 million.
+The growth was primarily driven by higher sales of heated tobacco units, IQOS and Iil SOLID devices, and favorable pricing on our combustible portfolio (EUR 44 million), partially offset by lower combustible portfolio volume (EUR 6.8 million) and unfavorable pricing on heated tobacco units (EUR 4.5 million).

-The IQOS adult user base17 increased by approximately 50 thousand (vs. prior year) and reached an estimated 260 thousand adult users.
+The IQOS adult user base22 increased to an estimated 290 thousand adult users.

-The total combined market of cigarettes and heated tobacco units has decreased by an estimated 4.6% (vs. prior year) to 7.3 billion units.
-The total cigarette market has decreased by an estimated 7.8% to 6.4 billion units, due primarily to continuous switching of adult smokers to smoke-free alternatives.
+The total combined market of cigarettes and heated tobacco units has increased by an estimated 1.3% (vs. prior year) to 7.4 billion units.
+The total cigarette market has decreased by an estimated 3.2 % to 6.2 billion units primarily driven by switching to smoke-free alternatives and underlying decline in combustible consumption.

-The combined market share of Philip Morris Slovakia s.r.o. decreased by 1.3 share points (vs. prior year) to 56.0%, mainly due to decrease of our cigarettes' market share of 4.3 share points to 43.7%, caused by continuous switching of adult smokers to smoke-free alternatives and the annualization of the 2020 cigarettes' Menthol ban, partially offset by HEETS and Fiit market share increase of 3.0 share points to 12.3%
+The combined market share of Philip Morris Slovakia s.r.o. decreased by 0.5 share points (vs. prior year) to 55.5 %, On cigarettes the decrease of 3.7 share points is mainly driven by the switching to smoke-free alternatives, and similarly to Philip Morris ČR a.s. also impacted by production constraints arising from the war in Ukraine.
+On heated tobacco units the growth of 3.2 share points reflects the consumer driven market dynamics to look for smoke-free alternatives.